Building Apptainer/Singularity containers locally

 sudo singularity shell -w -s /bin/bash development

-After interactively installing packages, copy/paste the installation commands to the %post section of the definition file (ubuntu.def in this case), so that they can be automatically included in the future container build.
-In general, when installing new application in a container, we will iterate between running the install commands interactively and putting them to the bootstrap definition file, until the automatic build works correctly.
+After you have interactively installing packages into the sandbox container, copy/paste the installation commands to the %post section of the definition file (ubuntu.def in this case), so that they can be automatically included within any future container build without having to create a sandbox container again.
+When installing new applications into a container, it is typically good practice to iterate between running the install commands interactively and putting them into the bootstrap definition file until the automatic build works correctly.

-Once everything in the container works, we can build the production sif container file by:
+Once you have successfully installed the applications into the sandbox container interactively, you can build the production .sif container file by:

 sudo singularity build ubuntu_production.sif development/

-Once we have a container built to our liking, we need to move it to the CHPC systems.
-One can use their favorite scp program (WinSCP, CyberDuck) - if the folder sync between the host and VM guest were set up, or scp the container directly from the Linux VM (or native Linux machine) you are running:
+Once we have a container built to our liking, we need to move it to the CHPC systems if not already there.
+One can use their favorite scp program (WinSCP, CyberDuck) - if the folder sync between the host and VM guest were set up, or scp the container directly from the Linux VM (or native Linux machine) you are running.

 scp ubuntu_production.sif u0123456@kingspeak.chpc.utah.edu:~/my_containers